leon3s/nanocl/README.md

   <p><strong>self-sufficient vms and containers manager</strong> </p>
 </div>

-Unlock all control of your network using nanocl
+Unlock control of your network using nanocl.

-Setup and configure enterprice grade vpn with dns!
+Setup and configure enterprice grade vpn with his own dns server.
-And automaticaly test, deploy and scale your services or applications.
+Automaticaly test, deploy and scale your services or applications.

 Allow vms and containers management on multiple machine